Authors often lament about the cost of editing on social media. And I don’t blame them; editing isn’t cheap.

 But to save money, you can change the scope of work.
 That could mean reducing the amount of rounds or not getting all levels of editing.

 You need to know your audience and your weaknesses to know which option is best for you.
-As a reader, I can forgive word- and sentence-level issues more than I can big-picture issues, especially with fiction.
+As a reader, I can forgive word- and sentence-level issues more than I can big-picture issues.

 If your story has underdeveloped characters, plot holes, odd dialogue, too much info dumping, etc., then I will not finish it.
 If it has more errors than a published book should have, I will still read it if the story is good.